|White, Classic (Vinifera)

-Availability: Oct 3 - Oct 6
+Availability: Oct 5 - Oct 8

-Chardonnay is often considered a winemaker’s grape and has a wide-ranging reputation for relative ease of cultivation and ability to adapt to different conditions.
+Chardonnay is often considered a winemaker’s grape and has a wide-ranging reputation for relative ease of cultivation and ability to adapt to a variety of climates and conditions.
 It has a vigorous vine, with extensive leaf cover which can inhibit the energy and nutrient uptake of its grape clusters.
-This can be managed this with aggressive pruning and canopy management and do well with an umbrella training style.
-In certain conditions the vines can be very high-yielding, however wine quality will suffer if yields go much beyond 4.5 tons per acre.
+This can be managed with aggressive pruning and canopy management and do well with an umbrella training style.
+In certain conditions the vines can be very high-yielding, however, wine quality will suffer if yields go much beyond 4.5 tons per acre.

 Chardonnay grapes can taste different, depending on where they are grown and the process used to make them into wine.
 Wines made from Chardonnay can be crisp and clean, or rich and oaky, and are typically dry, medium to full-bodied, with moderate acidity and alcohol.
 Most Chardonnay wines have an appealing fruity fragrance that often resembles pear, fig, apple, papaya, pineapple, or melon.

 Secondary Chardonnay wine flavors/notes can also develop throughout the winemaking process.
 The first set of flavors include coconut, vanilla, cinnamon, and nutmeg, which stem from the use of oak for aging.
 Factors that affect the secondary flavors and their intensity include the origin of the wood (French, American, etc.), the shape of the wood (barrels, chips, or staves), toast level, and length of time in contact with the oak.
 When aged with the use of a secondary malo-lactic fermentation, wines can take on classic “buttery” notes experts often describe.